November 25, 2025 (19d ago)

 Q: Will clean code slow me down initially?

-A: It can feel slower at first, but small investments—clear names, a quick refactor—pay off immediately by reducing debugging time and preventing future rework.
+A: It can feel slower at first, but clear names and small refactors pay back time by reducing debugging and rework.

 Q: How do I balance clean code with tight deadlines?